 The Rise of Skywalker was like playing Star Wars bingo at times – ticking off familiar faces and callbacks to the original trilogy, which often came at the cost of compelling, original storytelling.

 There were gripes aplenty.
 The reveal about Rey’s heritage felt muddled, Poe Dameron’s new backstory was unconvincing and unnecessary and the film pretty much ignored all of the events of the Last Jedi.
-On top of all that, the return of Emperor Palpatine felt implausible and the film suffered with some pretty basic logic flaws (we’re still not sure how Palpatine’s hidden fleet of Death Star Destroyers got to Exegol in the first place), which made for a confused experience.
+On top of all that, the return of Emperor Palpatine felt implausible and the film suffered from some pretty basic logic flaws (we’re still not sure how Palpatine’s hidden fleet of Death Star Destroyers got to Exegol in the first place), which made for a confused experience.
 We did however see more of the central relationship between Rey and Kylo Ren, which is the single best thing about the latest trilogy, as well as C-3PO’s finest hour and Princess Leia training Rey.

 The finale was never going to please everyone, and bringing together all the collective strands of the Star Wars universe in one bold movie was always going to be difficult.
-This one, though, is one of Star Wars die-hards, rather than casual fans.

 8. The Revenge of the Sith (2005)